Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 WeWeb vs Webflow

-Webflow is strong for websites.
-You can build simple web apps, but it is not the right tool for it.
+Webflow is strong for websites and marketing pages.
+You can build simple web apps, but it is not the right tool for dashboards or data-heavy products.

 WeWeb was built for apps.
 It integrates with any backend, making it ideal for dashboards, portals, and SaaS products.